HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-7 Control operator and types.md

 ##### 3. Automatic Control

-With automatic control, the station operates without a control operator physically present—though one must still be designated.
+With automatic control, the station operates without a control operator physically present — though one must still be designated.

 > **Key Information:** Repeater operation is an example of automatic control. {{< link id="T1E08" >}}